openpreserve/jpylyzer/_posts/2017-08-23-Release-of-jpylyzer-1-18-0.md

 * Thanks to a patch by Adam Fritzler the behaviour for codestream comments with binary content has been improved.

+## Bug fixes

 Finally this release fixes two bugs:

 * A bug that would cause *jpylyzer* to report an internal error for images with an Intellectual Property Box is now fixed.

 * Another bug that would cause a Unicode error in Python 3 for filenames with [surrogate pair characters](http://unicodebook.readthedocs.io/unicode_encodings.html#surrogates) is fixed as well.

+## Feedback

-As always, any feedback on this new *jpylyzer* is appreciated.
+As always, feedback on this new *jpylyzer* release is appreciated.
+Also don't hesitate to contact us if any of the (new) packages for some reason do not behave as expected (preferrably using the [issue tracker](https://github.com/openpreserve/jpylyzer/issues)).

+Happy jpylyzing!